Periscope - a Pan-European Response to the ImpactS of COVID-19 and future Pandemics and Epidemics

 Periscope at Karolinska Institutet

-Karolinska Institutet is the lead of the project work with mental health impacts and is focusing on exploring levels of mental health and service consumption across EU-countries.
+Karolinska Institutet led the project work with mental health impacts, focusing on levels of mental health and service consumption across EU-countries.

-We are mapping changes in levels of self-reported mental health problems and mental health care utilisation over time in relation to policies (e.g. lock downs),”Covid-load” and socioeconomic factors in different countries and regions.
-Furthermore we are investigating mental health in vulnerable groups by looking at changes of utilisation of mental health care over time among migrants, refugees and homeless people compared to the general population.
+We mapped changes in levels of self-reported mental health problems and mental health care utilisation over time in relation to policies (e.g. lock downs),”Covid-load” and socioeconomic factors in different countries and regions.
+Furthermore we investigated mental health in vulnerable groups by looking at changes of utilisation of mental health care over time among migrants, refugees and homeless people compared to the general population.

 Research questions